gottacatchenall/ms_neutral_landscapes_jl/README.md

 # Introduction

-Neutral landscapes are increasingly used in ecological and evolutionary studies over space to provide a null expectation .
+Neutral landscapes are increasingly used in ecological and evolutionary studies to provide a null expectation of the variance of a given metric over space.

+Wide range of disciplines: landscape genetics to biogeography.

 As biodiversity science becomes increasingly concerned with temporal change and its consequences, its clear there is a gap generating neutral landscapes